qiime2/docs/source/16s-overview.md

 As so a truncating parameter in deblur is required, meaning reads shorter than `--p-trim-length` are discarded and reads longer are truncated at that position.

 To decide what length to truncate reads to, we recommend visualizing your raw data with [summary quality plots](https://docs.qiime2.org/2018.6/plugins/available/demux/summarize/).
-Deciding how to choose the truncation length value is one of the most commonly asked questions on the qiime2 forum, and there is unfortunately no one-size-fits-all answer.
+Deciding how to choose the truncation length value is one of the most commonly asked questions on the [QIIME 2 forum](https://forum.qiime2.org/), and there is unfortunately no one-size-fits-all answer.
 Generally speaking, you need to choose a truncation length that balances data quality vs. quantity.
 Keeping longer reads leads to lower quality data (since the poor quality 3' tail will be included).
 If there are too many consecutive bases with low scores at the ends of your reads, you may end up discarding many of your reads.
-On the other hand, if the truncating parameter is very conservative (i.e. short truncation length), you may not have enough overlap to merge reads.
-The overlap consideration is specific to paired-end reads, however, we strongly recommend trim/truncating the poor quality ends of single-end reads as well.
+On the other hand, if the truncating parameter is very conservative (i.e. short truncation length), you may not have enough overlap to merge reads (if you're using paired-end data).
 Shorter reads also tend to have lower resolution for taxonomic assignments.

 One common starting point is to truncate at a position where the median quality score dips below 20.

 ##### DADA2